bgachara/bgachara.github.io/posts/rust_ref.md

 ## Statement

-- This is a segment of code that does not return any value.
-- End with a semicolon to denote nothing returned
+- This is a segment of code that does not return any value and ends with a semicolon to denote nothing returned.

 ```rust